6 Cybersecurity Stocks to Buy Now

 With Palo Alto Networks' massive scale, it's able to invest about $1 billion in research and development (R&D) each year.
 This is two to five times what its pure-play rivals spend.
 Ongoing R&D investment sustains a large number of updates, upgrades and new systems.

 And it's paying off for one of Wall Street's best cybersecurity stocks.
-In August, management reported a 12% increase in fiscal fourth quarter revenue to $2.2 billion, as full-year revenue grew 16% to $8.0 billion.
+In November, management reported a 14% year-over-year increase in fiscal first quarter revenue to $2.1 billion and projected similar growth for its fiscal second quarter.

-Remaining performance obligations, management's preferred metric for contracted but not yet recognized revenue, were up 20% year over year to $12.7 billion.
+Remaining performance obligations, management's preferred metric for contracted but not yet recognized revenue, in Q1 were up 20% year over year to $12.6 billion and forecast to be up between 35% and 36% in fiscal Q2.

 Okta